kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

     postgres:15
 ```

-3. Run the ingestion file in a separate Docker container:
+3. Add the ingestion script to the running Docker container:

 ```bash
 docker run -it \